ledgerium-io/ledgeriumwiki/opencommunity/README.md

 The PMC (Project Management Committee) is responsible for the administrative aspects of the Druid project.
 The responsibilities of the PMC include:
 * Approving releases
 * Nominating new committers
-* Maintaining the project's shared resources, including the github account, mailing lists, websites, social media channels, etc.
+* Maintaining the project's shared resources, including the Github account, mailing lists, websites, social media channels, etc.
 * Maintaining guidelines for the project